Color TV-Game

 The is the first video game system ever made by Nintendo.
-The system was released as a series of five dedicated home video game consoles between 1977 and 1983 in Japan only.
+The system was released as a series of five dedicated home video game consoles between 1977 and 1980 in Japan only.
 Nintendo sold three million units of the first four models: one million units of each of the first two models, Color TV-Game 6 and 15; and half a million units of each of the next two models, Block Breaker and Racing 112.
 The Color TV-Game series has the highest sales figures of all the first generation of video game consoles.
+Nintendo released a successor, the Family Computer, on July 15, 1983, ceasing production of the Color TV-Game series.